 7.)
 Clarence Thomas invented the tea leaf in his backyard, shortly thereafter his wife invited a group of like-minded colleagues over to celebrate the momentous occasion in a tax-free gathering.
 The Chinese stole the plant and threw an opium-fueled “Tea Party” of their own with the English.

 6.)
 They’re not “dinosaurs:” they’re Jesus Horses.
-Christ, Dick Cheney, John Wayne, and Chuck Norris rode in on four of them to save us from a Euro-Canadian socio-political takeover – also known as the Apocalypse.
-Christ then buried the horses to provide a plentiful fossil-fueled future, and in turn became Halliburton’s first investor.
+Buddy Christ, Dick Cheney, John Wayne, and Chuck Norris rode in on four of them to save us from a Euro-Canadian socio-political takeover – also known as the Apocalypse.
+Buddy then buried the horses to provide a plentiful fossil-fueled future, and in turn became Halliburton’s first investor.

 5.)
 Hip-Hop: isn’t dead because it was never born.
 Anything that resembles what could be conjured as “hip-hop music” is a chopped-and-screwed contact high effect of the Mercedes-Benz driving, crack-smoking, single mother “welfare queen” that plague the urban cities of America – just like Ronald Reagan warned us about.